python/cpython/Doc/library/subprocess.rst

    subprocess._USE_POSIX_SPAWN = False  # See CPython issue gh-NNNNNN.

 It is safe to set this to false on any Python version.
 It will have no effect on older or newer versions where unsupported.
-Do not assume the attributes are available to read.
+Do not assume the attribute is available to read.
 Despite the name, a true value does not indicate the corresponding function will be used, only that it may be.

 Please file issues any time you have to use these private knobs with a way to